Running in the Family (song)

-"Running in the Family" is a single released in 1987 by the British band Level 42, from the album Running in the Family.
-It was then popped up for the release of the single which had significant success, reaching #6 on the UK Singles Chart and #9 in New Zealand, but only reaching #83 in the United States.
+"Running in the Family" is a single by the English jazz-funk band Level 42, released on 2 February 1987 by Polydor Records, from their seventh studio album Running in the Family.
+It was then popped up for the release of the single which had significant success, reaching #6 on the UK singles chart and #9 in New Zealand, but only reaching #83 on the US Billboard Hot 100.
 It was part of a series of single successes by the group and brought Level 42 fame in countries where they were previously little-known, such as the United States, Germany and Norway.

 Music video

 The music video was recorded on a multi-coloured platform, which rotated in the same manner as a vinyl record.
 It features all the contemporary members of the band: Mark King, Mike Lindup, Boon Gould and Phil Gould.
 The musicians take turns in switching between "active" when they are performing, and "inactive", where they stand perfectly still as if a colored statue, when they are not.
-The video was produced by Wally Badarou.
+The video was directed by Stuart Orme and produced by Wally Badarou.